nuxeo/nuxeo-python-client/README.rst

 The Nuxeo Python Client is a Python client library for the Nuxeo Automation and REST API.

-This is an on-going project, supported by Nuxeo.
+This is an ongoing project, supported by Nuxeo.

 Getting Started
 ---------------